or, The Utterly Unselfish Prayer

 I've learned this: Keep praying but go back to basics.
 That's not obvious.
 It's a stretch.
 But it works.

 Does a request to God fail to bring desired results?
 I can—I must—keep praying--but about other matters.
 I trust that God heard me the first time.
 I trust that God understands the situation better than anyone else and before anyone else.
 Therefore I persist in the attitudes and actions that the Bible says enable prayer.
-These stretches include: humility before my Creator; confident trust in God as my Father; and compassion to people.
+These stretches include: humility before my Creator; confident trust in God as my Father; compassion to people, forgiveness, forgiveness, and forgiveness.

 Jesus' second story in Luke 18 seems disconnected from the first story except for involving prayer.
 The second story mainly deals with humility.